Aim and Scope

 - No additional restrictions— you may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 Ethical misconduct is a growing problem in the world of research publications.
-As a publisher Readers Insight vow to uphold highest standards of scholarly ethics.
+As a publisher Readers Insight vow to uphold the highest standards of scholarly ethics.
 For this reason, we have opted to be a member of COPE (Committee on Publication Ethics), the most detailed guidelines for ethical practices and standards for research publications.
-We expect our authors, editors and reviewers to adhere to the ethical policies which are in accordance to COPE which provides comprehensive ethical guidelines to the authors, editors, reviewers and publishers.
+We expect our authors, editors, and reviewers to adhere to the ethical policies which are in accordance to COPE which provides comprehensive ethical guidelines to the authors, editors, reviewers, and publishers.
 They also provide specific details on how to handle cases of research and publication misconduct.
 Readers Insight takes it very seriously to enforce these ethical policies in true spirit along with a rigorous blind peer-review.
-Our editors are trained to handle the cases of data integrity and falsification, authorship issues, plagiarism and similar issues, if they arise.
+Our editors are trained to handle the cases of data integrity and falsification, authorship issues, plagiarism, and similar issues if they arise.
 There is a zero-tolerance policy in cases of ethical violations.

-- Procedures to handle allegations of misconduct pre and post publication
+- Procedures to handle allegations of misconduct pre and post-publication

 - Policy about authorship and contributing authors

 - Data collection and reporting standards and reproducibility of data